audiotrans/audiotrans.github.io/README.md

 #### Go to [audiotrans.github.io](https://audiotrans.github.io)

-* Go to " Receive " and " Transmitter "  in two devices respectively.
+* Go to "Receive" and "Transmitter"  in two devices respectively.

 * Make sure the MIC(Receiving device) and SPEAKER(Transmiting device) is close enough, and there is Minimum background Noise.